laneatmore/pairwise_fst/README.md

 No additional files are necessary other than the plink data.

-pairwise_fst.py calls plink through bash, which means you need to have plink installed in your bin (on mac /usr/local/bin) for the program to run properly. https://zzz.bwh.harvard.edu/plink/download.shtml
+pairwise_fst.py calls plink through bash, which means you need to have plink installed in your bin for the program to run properly. https://zzz.bwh.harvard.edu/plink/download.shtml

 Python modules required: pandas-plink, numpy, pandas